 Rupert Tripp, Jr. became know to audiences throughout Hawaii during the 1980′s when his group Nalu! emerged on the contemporary island music scene.
 In addition to his career as a solo singer/songwriter, Rupert is also a member of Hawaii’s acoustic guitar trio, Kohala.

-Darlene Ahuna is one of today’s singers that perpetuates the traditional style of Hawaiian music.
-She is a Hoku award winner and tours the U.S. and Japan.
+Darlene Ahuna is one of Hawaii’s singers who perpetuates the traditional style of Hawaiian music.
+She is a Hoku Award winner and tours the U.S. and Japan.

-Pomai and Loeka, Hawaii’s brother-sister duo, started there careers at age three singing in their family concerts on the Big Island of Hawai`i.
-They are Na Hoku Hanohano award winners and have several local hit records.
+Pomai and Loeka, Hawaii’s brother-sister duo, started singing in their family concerts on the Big Island of Hawai`i when they were three years old.
+They are Na Hoku Hanohano Award winners and have several local hit records.

 Hilo born Lito Arkangel is fast becoming one of Hawaii’s favorite falsetto singers and entertainers.
 His sweet and powerful voice have led fans to compare his performance to Iz (Israel Kamakawiwo’ole).

-Nephi Brown, one of the Big Island’s best entertainers, has also become a successful movies actor playing roles such as the chef in Adam Sandler’s “50 First Dates”.
+Nephi Brown, one of the Big Island’s best entertainers, has also become a successful movie actor playing roles such as the chef in Adam Sandler’s “50 First Dates”.